sahmaragaev/novawriting/README.md

 # NovaWriting - IELTS Writing Task 2 Practice App

-A modern React application for practicing IELTS Writing Task 2 with AI-powered question generation and evaluation.
+A clean, professional React application for practicing IELTS Writing Task 2 with AI-powered question generation and evaluation.
+Features an authentic IELTS-style interface with split-screen layout.

 ## Features

 - **Question Generation**: Generate IELTS Writing Task 2 questions with customizable task types and topics
+- **IELTS-Style Writing Interface**: Split-screen layout with question on the left and writing area on the right, matching the real IELTS test format
-- **Answer Writing**: Write and edit your essay answers with real-time word count
+- **Real-time Word Count**: Monitor your word count as you write
-- **AI Evaluation**: Get detailed band scores and personalized feedback on your writing
+- **AI Evaluation**: Get detailed band scores and personalized feedback on your writing across all IELTS criteria

 ## Setup